xuzhongtian/R_base_visulization_for_bioinfor/README.md

 ## R_base_visulization_for_bioinfor

-This reposity mainly recode how to visulize the NGS omics data via R.
+This reposity mainly record how to visulize the NGS omics data via R.

 ### Figure1: Expression pattern multiple-line plot.